a13ks3y/ATab/README.md

 ## ToDo:

 ### Extention:
+- href should not be undefined for the folder (think about what it should be?)
 - add close-tab animation (when close tab button clicked)
 - Tab/Shit+Tab and arrows navigation between opened tabs
 - List of bookmarks (create specific folder for this purpose?)